IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/introduction.md

     allowfullscreen>
 </iframe>

-TomTom IndiGO is a framework to deliver Android-based digital cockpits.
+TomTom IndiGO is a framework that delivers Android-based digital cockpits.
 It includes an application platform to support the development of highly integrated applications on top of Android Automotive.
-It also offers a complete set of industrial strength end-user applications, that can be customized to the needs of a car maker.
-Take the in-car experience to new places and get started with our comprehensive SDK that includes APIs, supporting documentation and code examples.
+It also offers a complete set of industrial strength end-user applications that can be customized to the needs of a car maker.
+Take the in-car experience to new places and get started with our comprehensive SDK that includes APIs, supporting documentation, and code examples.

 Creating a TomTom IndiGO product requires two distinct activities: development of the software using the TomTom IndiGO SDK, and integrating that software in the vehicle.
 Development for TomTom IndiGO